 Copenhagen is generally regarded as a safe city to visit, and has a low crime rate relative to other European capital cities.
 However, it is advisable to always exercise caution when traveling alone, or walking around unfamiliar cities at night.

 The biggest threat you’ll have to watch out for is pickpocketing.
+But a good way to stop would-be pickpockets in their tracks is simply to wear a money belt (which we highly recommend); something like the very discreet Pacsafe Money Belt will work wonders.
 While it isn’t as rife as other European cities, incidents can occur in crowded or busy areas such as Copenhagen Central Station.

 If you do some cycling around the city, look out for cars and for when drivers open their car doors.
 If you visit Christiania, be respectful of the locals as some don’t take kindly to intrusive tourists.